 by anthony on 01/23/11 at 11:04 pm

 Web accessibility doesn’t only extend to color blind users, but dyslexic users too.
 Dyslexia is a learning disability that impairs a person’s fluency or accuracy in being able to read, write, and spell .
-As designers, we can help dyslexic users read text more fluently and accurately by understanding and avoiding the bad design practices that hurt dyslexic users.
+As designers, we can help dyslexic users read text better by avoiding the bad design practices that hurt them.
 Seeing things from their eyes can give us a better perspective on why accessible design is so important.

 When dyslexic users read text, sometimes they can experience visual distortion effects .
 These effects vary in degree from person to person, but they can make reading text that much harder.
 Below are six bad practices that are likely to cause these visual distortion effects for dyslexic users.
 These bad practices can also make reading difficult for non-dyslexic users.
 But the effect they have on dyslexic users is much worse.

 Dyslexic users may sometimes see the river effect in the text they’re reading .
 This is when large gaps occur within consecutive lines of text.
-It can often look like a river of whitespace flowing down the page, which can make reading fluently and accurately difficult.
+It can look like a river of whitespace flowing down the words on a page.
 There are a couple bad practices that make the river effect happen.

 1. Justified text

-When you use justified text, you’re not only making text difficult to read for non-dyslexic users, but even more so for dyslexic users.
-Justified text creates large uneven spaces between letters and words .
-When these spaces line up above one another, a distracting river of whitespace prominently appears .
-This can cause dyslexic readers to lose their place repeatedly .
+Justified text is not only difficult to read for dyslexic users, but for non-dyslexic users as well.
+This is because it creates large uneven spaces between letters and words .
+When these spaces line up above one another, a distracting river of whitespace can appear .
+This can cause dyslexic readers to repeatedly lose their place when reading .
 You can avoid creating the river effect by using left aligned text, instead of justified text for your paragraphs .

 2. Double spacing after periods

-Most of us were taught to double space after periods at the end of a sentence.
+Most of us have a habit of double spacing after periods at the end of a sentence.
 This practice originates from the typewriting days of the past.
-Because typewriters used monospaced fonts, people thought that double spacing after periods would make the end of sentences more distinct .
-However, on the web, single spacing after periods are enough because most websites use proportionally spaced fonts.
+Typewriters used monospaced fonts back then.
+Because of this, people thought that double spacing after periods would make the end of sentences more distinct .
+But single spacing after periods are enough because most websites use proportionally spaced fonts.
 Double spacing after a period can create “rivers” within text that make it difficult for users to find the end of sentences .
 On the web, single spacing wins.

 3. Pure black text on a pure white background

-There’s a reason the text you’re reading now is not pure black (#000000), and the background that it’s on is not pure white (#FFFFFF).
-It’s because many dyslexic users are sensitive to the brightness of pure black text on a pure white background due to its high contrast.
+There’s a reason the text you’re reading now is not pure black (#000000), and the background it’s on is not pure white (#FFFFFF).
+It’s because many dyslexic users are sensitive to the brightness the high contrast colors cause.
 This can cause the words to swirl or blur together .
-To avoid this, use a slightly off-white color for your background, like a light gray.
-You can also use a dark gray for your text instead of a pure black to cut the glare even more.
+To avoid this, use an off-white color for your background, like a light gray or tan.
+You can also use a dark gray for your text instead of pure black to cut the glare even more.

 4. Long blocks of unbroken paragraphs

-Long blocks of unbroken paragraphs are hard for non-dyslexic users to read, but even harder for dyslexic readers.
+Long blocks of unbroken paragraph text are not only hard for dyslexic users to read, but for non-dyslexic users too.
 It’s easy for dyslexic readers to lose their place with long paragraphs .
 That’s why it’s better to use short paragraphs that express one idea .
 This is because dyslexic users need more breaks between ideas than non-dyslexic users .
 Breaking up your text to one idea per paragraph makes reading a lot easier for both dyslexic and non-dyslexic users.